joshuanunn/monkey-plusplus/README.md

 The C++ implementations of the interpreter are compiler are around 10x and 7x slower respectively than the reference Go implementations.
 As with the Go implementations, the C++ Monkey compiler in this repo was found to be significantly faster than the Monkey interpreter (around 7x).

-It can be seen from profiling that the poor performance of the C++ Monkey implementations appear to be dominated in the reference benchmarks by the memory management of smart pointers.
+Profiling shows that the poor performance of the C++ Monkey implementations appear to be dominated in the reference benchmarks by memory management.
 One of the design choices made in these C++ implementations was to make extensive use of C++ smart pointers (mostly `shared_ptr`), which made the management of dynamically allocated memory easier.
-However, the use of large numbers of smart pointers in this way can add a significant overhead.
-The reference benchmarks to calculate `fibonacci(35)` really are a worst case here, and `valgrind` shows a total of 1,191,418,117 heap allocations representing  over 61 GB of memory.
+However, the use of large numbers of smart pointers in this way can add a significant overhead[^1].

+[^1]: The reference benchmarks to calculate `fibonacci(35)` really are a worst case here, and `Valgrind` shows a total of 1,191,418,117 heap allocations representing over 61 GB of memory!

 ## Testing